stack-of-tasks/pinocchio/doc/b-examples/i-inverse-kinematics.md

 \dontinclude i-inverse-kinematics.cpp
 \skip svdOptions
-\until BDCSVD
+\until SVD
 \skipline svd.compute

 This is equivalent to using the pseudo-inverse, but way more efficient.
-Also notice we have chosen to pre-allocate the space for the SVD decomposition instead of using method `bdcSvd(svdOptions)`.
+Also notice we have chosen to pre-allocate the space for the SVD decomposition instead of using method `jacobiSvd(svdOptions)`.